gabpedroza/Hardware-Controller/report/gmp40-mars-lander-report.md

 ![](../pictures/image-3.png)

 Therefore, it is safe to say the FPGA does incur in excessive use of fuel, as could be expected.
-But it is more efficient than the version with $K_h = 1/60$ I used in Assignment 5, so it is still well within acceptable levels.
+But it is more efficient than the version with $K_h = 1/60$ I used in Assignment 5 (not shared), so it is still well within acceptable levels.

 One could also ask how slow this method is compared to realtime.
 Considering that the runtime is dominated by the UART transfers, we can compare how long it takes to land in the simulator vs how long it takes in reallife, running the simulator at a large speed (jumps of 10s, in this case).
 These measurements showed that for Scenario 5, the simulation registers 560s, whereas the stopwatch registered 102s.
 For Scenario 1, the simulation registers 340s, whereas the stopwatch registered 62s.
 Therefore, it is reasonable to say that the FPGA board is able to keep up with faster than realtime control, which is desirable.
 (Without the board, the time of the simulation is small).